Europe faces its second covid Christmas with lockdowns, cancellations and rising cases

 “This castle has seen pandemics before,” said Annemarie den Dekker, director of programming at the castle.
 “But my first reaction was disbelief because we were all expecting a Christmas this year.”

 The mood in much of Europe reflects hopes briefly glimpsed — and then dashed.
 As in the United States, new cases of the omicron variant are quickly overtaking previously dominant delta variant.
 But many European governments have gone further than the United States in reimposing curfews, closures and travel restrictions.
 Ireland is shutting pubs at 8 p.m.
-Spain and parts of Italy have reintroduced an outdoor mask mandate.
+Greece, Italy and Spain have reintroduced outdoor mask mandates.
 In Austria, people without proof of vaccination or covid-19 recovery can leave home only for essential reasons.

 Europeans are being urged — in some places required — to keep holiday gatherings small.